 The classes will be held for six weeks, from 9:00 a.m -11:30 a.m. on Tuesday evenings and Saturday mornings, at Cheldelin Middle School, 987 NE Conifer Boulevard in Corvallis.

 The registration fee of $45.00 covers instruction, study guide, and snacks during breaks.
 A limited number of scholarships are available.
 Contact your school counselor for more information.

 Registration is accepted in order of postmark date, so timely registration is encouraged.
 No telephone reservations are accepted.
 A total of 60 spaces are available per session.
 You will receive an email confirming your registration.

-Winter SAT Review Class registration is now closed.
+Fall SAT Review Class registration coming soon.